antrea-io/antrea/docs/multicluster/architecture.md

-When the client Pod `pod-a` on cluster A tries to access the multi-cluster Service `antrea-mc-nginx`, the request packet will first go through the Service load balancing pipeline on the source Node `node-a2`, with one endpoint of the Multi-cluster Service being chosen as the destination.
+When the client Pod `pod-a` on cluster A tries to access the multi-cluster Service `antrea-mc-nginx`, the request packet will first go through the Service load balancing pipeline on the source Node `node-a2`, with one endpoint of the multi-cluster Service being chosen as the destination.
 Let's say endpoint `10.11.12.33` from cluster C is chosen, then the request packet will be DNAT'd with IP `10.11.12.33` and tunnelled to the local Gateway Node `node-a1`.
 `node-a1` knows from the destination IP (`10.11.12.33`) the packet is